david-fong/capswalk/src/base/game/gameparts/pause.md

 ### Server

-- Request vectors (listen for): socket.io event.
+- Request vectors (listen for): websocket event.
 - Note: it is not necessary to respond to a request that I reject.
 - Enact changes.
 - Send new pause state over network to clients.